meysubb/meysubb.github.io/_posts/2017-12-27-tune_CFB-models.md

     frameborder="0">
 </iframe>

+The main parameter to identify for SVMs is slack, since it controls the margins.
+The tradeoff that we look for in slack is between fitting simple functions and fitting to the data exactly.
+Since we use RBF for the kernel, we also need to optimize the sigma value.

+The best model for SVM obtained a `C` (slack) of 1 and a `sigma` of 0.01.
+The accuracy here is about **88%**.
+So from the 193 games in the testing set, it misclassify wins for 23 games.
+The best so far.

+Instead of just selecting SVM to predict bowl games, I went with all three to see how they perform against each other.
+To see how the predictions are doing, see the following [post](http://meysubb.github.io/sports%20analytics/2017/12/20/CFB_Bowl_Predictions.html).

+That sums up how the models were put together, but first I'd like to discuss some potential pitfalls.
+Sadly nothing is ever perfect and I'm still finding ways to improve these methods.

 Concerns
 --------

 Caveat: I used home and away as just placeholders to allow me to pit teams against each other.
 There was no in-built

+[To Be finished]